deqiankong/SGDS/README.md

 # Sampling with Gradual Distribution Shifting (SGDS)
-Code for the paper "Molecule Design by Latent Space Energy-based Modeling and Gradual Distribution Shifting" in UAI 2023
+This is the repository for our paper "Molecule Design by Latent Space Energy-based Modeling and Gradual Distribution Shifting" in UAI 2023.

 ![alt text](https://github.com/deqiankong/SGDS/blob/main/model.png)

+## Cite
 <pre>
 @inproceedings{kong2023molecule,
   title={Molecule Design by Latent Space Energy-Based Modeling and Gradual Distribution Shifting},